Tips to Finding items on this page:

-A: Section 12 of the 2014 Sailing Instructions will provide that the finish is at a line bearing 111 degrees magnetic from St. David’s Lighthouse, at the intersection of the red and green sectors of the light.
-Sailors are cautioned to be sure that they do cross the finish line completely, sailing from North to South and passing between the finish line buoys, and traveling well beyond it (a few boat lengths, at least), and then turning to seaward after finishing.
-While neither buoy will necessarily be on station, the buoys’ function is to keep boats off the reef offshore from the Lighthouse, but still close enough to be observed by the Finish Line Committee.
+A: The Sailing Instructions will provide that the finish is at a line bearing 111 degrees magnetic from St. David’s Lighthouse, at the intersection of the red and green sectors of the light.
+Sailors are cautioned to be sure that they do cross the finish line completely, sailing from north to south between the finish line buoys, and travel well beyond it (a few boat lengths, at least), and then turning to seaward after finishing.
+While neither buoy will necessarily be on station, the buoys’ function is to keep boats off the reef near the Lighthouse, but still close enough to be observed by the race committee at the finishing line.
 The purpose of the turn to seaward subsequent to finishing is also designed to keep boats off the reef.
-Failure to observe these instructions is a violation of the Sailing Instructions.
+Failure to observe these instructions is a breach of the Sailing Instructions.
 Going up on the reef, or a failure to reach the finish after a 635 mile slog, is guaranteed to ruin your day.

 Q: What does “NBRSR” mean?